medialab/portic-storymaps-2022/README.md

-# Portic storymaps 2021 : "Commerce, contrebande et ports francs : le cas de Dunkerque au XVIIIe siècle"
+# Portic storymaps 2022 : "Commerce, contrebande et ports francs : le cas de Dunkerque au XVIIIe siècle"

 ![Screenshot of the website](https://medialab.github.io/portic-storymaps-2022/thumbnails/dunkerque-rs.png)

-This repository hosts the source code of PORTIC research program's first case study (see [PORTIC homepage](https://anr.portic.fr/) for more information).
-Built by an interdisciplinary team of historians, engineers and designers, it proposes a detailed study of the economic history of the region of La Rochelle (France) circa 1789.
+This repository hosts the source code of PORTIC research program's second case study (see [PORTIC homepage](https://anr.portic.fr/) for more information).
+Built by an interdisciplinary team of historians, engineers and designers, it proposes a detailed study of the economic history of the free port of Dunkerque circa 1789.

 Through a series of three "storymaps" combining text and visualization, this publication tells the story of the Dunkerque port trade at the dawn of french revolution.
 It also features an atlas allowing to browse and share individually all the visualizations crafted during this research.